Domestic assault charge dismissed against Vols cornerback Bryce Thompson

 Thompson appeared a Knox County courtroom Monday for a preliminary hearing where the announcement was made that the charge for misdemeanor domestic assault had been dismissed.
 The plaintiff in the case elected not to press charges.

-Thompson was arrersted and charged with domestic assault on Saturday, August 24 at the Stokely Hall dorms on the University of Tennessee campus.
+Thompson was arrested and charged with domestic assault on Saturday, August 24 at the Stokely Hall dorms on the University of Tennessee campus.

 According to the Knox County Sheriff’s Office, Thompson and a woman were arguing when a witness called 911 saying she heard Thompson say, “I’m going to slap the (expletive) out of you.”